We’re strengthening our foundation to build an amazing future.

-A $900,000 initiative to have a greater impact on our community.
+A campaign to have a greater impact on our community.

 This initiative strengthens and expands our educational program, which focuses on ages 0-14.
 By age 5, a child’s brain is 90% developed with cognitive, emotional, and language skills.
 By age 8, a child’s brain is rapidly understanding abstract concepts.
 And by 14, a teen’s brain has developed the capacity for high-order critical thinking.
 Focused science programming during these important developmental years is critical to cultivating the creative and critical-thinking leaders of tomorrow.

 A recent Multi-Institute Science Center Impact Study determined that among five types of science learning experiences “visiting Science Centers was the ONLY one that consistently affected both youth and adults’ science interest in both the past and the present” and that “Science Centers are clearly vital to creating a STEM literate society.”
 Help us empower our community to use STEM (science, technology, engineering, math) to better our world.